gluonhq/TestFX/README.md

 ```

 ### Matcher/Assertions Library

-Finally you must add a dependency corresponding to the matcher/assertions libraries that you want to use with TestFX.
+Finally, you must add a dependency corresponding to the matcher/assertions libraries that you want to use with TestFX.
 TestFX currently supports Hamcrest matchers or AssertJ assertions.

 #### Hamcrest
 ```gradle